Geometry Of The Subset Sum Problem -- Part I: A Holy Trinity: Number, Size and Additive Structure

 \begin{theorem} Consider the set of all zero paths of all lengths $k \in [n]$ for a given instance of the SSP, denoted by $ZP_{\ast}$.
 Let the associated point number sequence by $\bg := (\bg_0,\bg_1,\bg_2,\ldots,\bg_n)$, where $\bg_0 = 1$.
 Then

 \end{theorem} \begin{proof} It is clear that

-Since for each fixed $k \in [n]$, the maximum number of distinct points in $s_{k/2}$ is less than $\mu_0^2$, it follows that the number of distinct points in any segment will be at most $n$ times $\mu_0^2$ and the claim follows. \end{proof}

-\begin{theorem} The maximum number of distinct zero paths through any node $e_i \in G_0$, is at most $\min(2^m, n\mu_0^2)$. \end{theorem} Note that we cannot claim a Gaussian profile for $\gamma$ in the case of zero paths since there may not even be a solution to a given instance.
+Since for each fixed $k \in [n]$, the maximum number of distinct points in $s_{k/2}$ is less than $\mu_0^2$, it follows that the number of distinct points in any segment will be at most $n$ times $\mu_0^2$ and the claim follows. \end{proof} The following theorem follows from the above result. \begin{theorem} The maximum number of distinct zero paths through any node $e_i \in G_0$, is at most $\min(2^m, n\mu_0^2)$. \end{theorem} Note that we cannot claim a Gaussian profile for $\gamma$ in the case of zero paths since there may not even be a solution to a given instance.
 As a result, we used the symmetric geometric progression to get a worst case estimate in~\cref{lem:zpk}.
-If we do have a Gaussian profile, then the bound becomes $\mu_0\sqrt{\mu_0}$ instead of $\mu_0^2$.
-Thus, the above bounds are not tight.
+Since we are bounding the number of distinct zero paths into any node using the above result (which includes contributions from all nodes in a given level represented in a single segment of the configuration graph), it should be clear that the above bound is not tight.